volkoshkursk/NB/README.md

 In this branch will be latest debugged code.
 In branch `legacy` you can find code in the state it was passed on exam.
-In branch `nouveau` you can find newest version of project.
 # Installation

 You need create libme.so to run this project.